mongodb-js/compass/packages/electron-wix-msi/README.md

  - `wixTemplate` (string) - Used as the master template.
  - `uiTemplate` (string) - Used as the master UI template.
  - `backgroundTemplate` (string) - Used as the background template.

+## Should I use this?
+Let's start with what's bad about this: Electron is based on Chromium, and as such, inherintly dependent upon frequent updates.
+Whenever a new version of Electron comes out, you should release a new version of your app.
+The default installer for Windows is based on [Squirrel](https://github.com/Squirrel/Squirrel.Windows), which comes with support for automatic updates.
+An app that updates itself is fantastic for most consumers.
+If you are not sure if you need a traditional MSI, chances are that you don't.

+If you are however developing enterprise software, you might find that IT departments don't want automatically updating software.
+They want controlled rollouts and detailed control over the installation.
+This true for universities, hospitals, the military, and many other organizations that have a managed IT infrastructure.
+Their administrators will expect a "classic" installer - the same way they would install Microsoft Office, Node.js, Photoshop, or any other software.
+If you see your app being used in those environments, a classic installer is the way to go.
+Bear in mind however that you will need to find a way to get updates to your users without relying on Electron's auto updater.

 ## License
 MIT, please see LICENSE.md for details.